Veteran US investment manager detained in Moscow

 - Bezos probe concludes mistress' brother was Enquirer source

-Calvey, who founded Baring Vostok in 1994, has long worked in Russia and invested heavily in the country’s technology sector, including in the web search giant Yandex.

-Baring Vostok said in a statement released by Russian news agencies that the detentions are related to the dispute over Vostochny and have no effect on the fund’s core activities.
+Baring Vostok said in a statement released by Russian news agencies that the arrests are related to the dispute over Vostochny and have no effect on the fund’s core activities.

-Baring Vostok says it has over $3.7 billion in committed capital for its investments.
+Baring Vostok, which says it has over $3.7 billion in committed capital for its investments, began investing in Russia during the chaotic 1990s transition to capitalism after the collapse of the Soviet Union.

+Its best-known investment was the 2000 acquisition of a 35.7 percent stake in the then-startup Yandex, which grew to become a giant in Russian-language internet search, advertising and commerce.
+By the time Baring Vostok sold its last Yandex shares in 2016, it had earned vast profits.

+Baring Vostok’s investments have tended to focus on tech companies, telecoms and retail, rather than getting involved with the wealthy but government-dominated oil and gas sector.